 You’ve got an important project to accomplish in a limited time with limited resources—but you can’t do it all yourself.
-So where do you begin and how should you organize your team?
+So where do you begin organizing your project team?
 Real Projectives® answers those questions frequently for many of our clients.
 As professional project managers, we have assembled and led hundreds of teams to success.
 Here are some tips, culled from our decades of experience, to help you best organize your team for maximum results.

 The Dos of Team Organization